Tahiti: Mutineers of the Bounty

-Although various explorers had refused to get involved in tribal conflicts, the mutineers from the Bounty offered their services as mercenaries and furnished arms to the family which became the Pōmare Dynasty.
+Although various explorers had refused to get involved in tribal conflicts, the mutineers from the Bounty offered their services as mercenaries and furnished arms to the family, which became the Pōmare Dynasty.
 The chief Tū knew how to use their presence in the harbours favoured by sailors to his advantage.
 As a result of his alliance with the mutineers, he succeeded in considerably increasing his supremacy over the island of Tahiti.

 In about 1790, the ambitious chief Tū took the title of king and gave himself the name Pōmare.
 Captain Bligh explains that this name was a homage to his eldest daughter Teriʻinavahoroa, who had died of tuberculosis, "an illness that made her cough (mare) a lot, especially at night (pō)".
-Thus he became Pōmare I, founding the Pōmare Dynasty and his lineage would be the first to unify Tahiti from 1788 to 1791.
+Thus, he became Pōmare I, founding the Pōmare Dynasty, and his lineage would be the first to unify Tahiti from 1788 to 1791.
 He and his descendants founded and expanded Tahitian influence to all of the lands that now constitute modern French Polynesia.

 In 1791, under Captain Edward Edwards called at Tahiti and took custody of fourteen of the mutineers.
 Four were drowned in the sinking of Pandora on her homeward voyage, three were hanged, four were acquitted, and three were pardoned.

 Landings of the whalers

 In the 1790s, whalers began landing at Tahiti during their hunting expeditions in the southern hemisphere.
-The arrival of these whalers, who were subsequently joined by merchants coming from the penal colonies in Australia, marked the first major overturning of traditional Tahitian society.
-The crews introduced alcohol, arms and infectious diseases to the island.
-These commercial interactions with westerners had catastrophic consequences for the Tahitian population, which shrank rapidly, ravaged by diseases and other cultural factors.
+The arrival of these whalers, later joined by merchants from the penal colonies in Australia, marked the first major upheaval of traditional Tahitian society.
+The crews introduced alcohol, arms, and infectious diseases to the island.
+These commercial interactions with Westerners had catastrophic consequences for the Tahitian population, which shrank rapidly, ravaged by diseases and other cultural factors.
 During the first decade of the 19th century, the Tahitian population dropped from 16,000 to 8,000–9,000; the French census in 1854 counted a population just under 6,000.